Informatik-Projekt-Kurs/documentation/docs/development/development-principles/backend.md

 # Backend Development Principles

 ## Annotations
-Spring Boot's main gimmick is its use of annotations.
+What makeas Spring Boot unique is its use of annotations.
 With them, one can configure different elements of the code in a single, easily readable statement, right at the start of a class or method.
 These annotations eliminate the need for extensive configuration, streamlining the setup process and making the codebase more intuitive.
 This declarative style not only enhances clarity but also reduces boilerplate code, allowing developers to focus more on building functionality rather than configuring the framework.
 Complementing Spring Boots funtionality of annotations is a small dependency called Lombok.
 By itself it cuts down on repetetive code segments to clear up and simplify the development process.

 ### Method Annotations
 A few examples for method specific annotations are: